Table of contents

 Calculating your EPC will allow you to decide with more confidence whether a product is worth the effort, that is, whether it can generate a desired amount of profit.
 With that said, let’s get into details on what EPC is, how to calculate it, and how to improve this metric in affiliate marketing.

-Affiliate EPC Meaning and Purpose
+EPC Definition in Affiliate Marketing and Purpose

-Affiliate EPC stands for Earnings Per Click and, as the name suggests, it tells you the average amount of money you are earning per a single click on your affiliate link.
+An affiliate EPC stands for Earnings Per Click and, as the name suggests, it tells you the average amount of money you are earning per a single click on your affiliate link.
 If you focus on EPC affiliate marketing, you are likely going to be running PPC or pay-per-click ads, with the goal to get as much traffic to your link as possible.

 The goal with these kind of affiliate campaigns is to earn more than you’re spending, in order to be profitable.
 There are two metrics that play an important role in this game – the EPC we just defined and the CPC, which stands for cost-per-click.
 The CPC is your advertising expense, that is, the amount of money you’re spending to get clicks to your affiliate link.